Therapy of heart failure in hemodialysis patients

 The following discussion will present the therapeutic approach to the hemodialysis patient with chronic HF.

-To be able to follow clinical practice guidelines on the treatment of congestive heart failure (HF), a clinician (eg, nephrologist) must be able to assign a functional class to an individual patient.
-Classification schemes in heart failure (such as New York Heart Association [NYHA] functional class) do not account for the dynamic/tidal nature of volume status in hemodialysis patients.
+To be able to follow clinical practice guidelines on the treatment of congestive HF, a clinician (eg, nephrologist) must be able to assign a functional class to an individual patient.
+Classification schemes in HF (such as New York Heart Association [NYHA] functional class) do not account for the dynamic/tidal nature of volume status in hemodialysis patients.
 It would not be unusual for the same patient to have a higher (more severe) NYHA class 3 before hemodialysis session compared with shortly after.
 A proposed functional classification scheme, specifically for dialysis patients, was developed by the Acute Dialysis Quality Initiative (ADQI) XI Workgroup .
-The three elements of the proposed heart failure staging system are:
+The three elements of the proposed HF staging system are:

 ●Standardized echocardiographic evidence of structural and/or functional cardiac abnormalities (table 1)